ndavis26/ME-405-Term-Proj/README.md

 # Results

+## Testing

-The system was tested through repeated dueling.
+The overall system was tested through repeated dueling, but individual components were tested through different means.

+The motor control was tested by repeatedly having the system rotate 180 degrees as well as having it do small aiming adjustments.
+The Kp and Ki were then adjusted until both procedures could be performed in an acceptable amount of time.

+The camera was tested by standing at different angles relative to the IR camera and adjusting the angle it gives based on the IR picture it takes.

+The flywheel and servo control were tested using the [firing test.py](https://github.com/ndavis26/ME-405-Term-Proj/blob/main/src/test/firing%20test.py) file.
+This test was used to tune the duration of the servo movement.

+## Improvements and Recomendations

 Unfortunately there are many flaws to this system.

-The device can properly turn to face the opponent, check the camera, adjust accordingly, and turn on the flywheels, but is unfortunately unable to fire darts.
+The device can properly turn to face the opponent, check the camera, adjust accordingly, and turn on the flywheels, but is unfortunately unable to fire darts in its current state due to the servo's malfunction.

 The first flaw is the trigger system.
 The first servo we used drew too much current, which I did not discover until later in the project.
 While testing the servo and firing procedure, I had been using my desktop computer as the USB power source for the Nucleo, which had sufficient current supply.
 However, when I began to use my laptop, the current draw (which exceeded the ~0.5 amp fuse in the USB port), it shut my laptop off.
 We began to search for other solutions, including using a voltage regulator, which only works some of the time.
 If the torque of the motor ever accidentally exceeds a certain amount, the voltage regulator will drop to 1 volt supplied to the servo.
 If given more time, a more robust servo trigger system would be devloped.
 It would require a combination of circuit redesign to get the current needed to the servo as well as manufacturing redesign to make sure the servo motor does not have to exert as much effort (and can pull the trigger more reliably).